v2ray/manual/en/configuration/stats.md

 ## User Traffic

-If an user doesn't has email address set in protocol settings, the traffic stats will not be enabled.
+If an user doesn't have email address set in protocol settings, the traffic stats will not be enabled.

 > `user>>>[email]>>>traffic>>>uplink`